TimUnderhay/xsoar-incident-creator/README.md

-# Demisto Incident Importer
+# XSOAR Incident Creator

-This web application will import incidents into Demisto over the Demisto REST API, using incident fields.
-These incidents are incidents which have been exported from Demisto.
+This web application will create incidents in Cortex XSOAR over the XSOAR REST API, using custom incident field definitions.
+These incidents are incidents which have either been exported from XSOAR, or mapped from a 3rd-party JSON file.
 It allows for:

-- Selection of which incident fields to import.
+- Selection of which incident fields to create.
 - The ability to edit field values, including JSON.
-- It will also prohibit the import of fields which are not defined in Demisto,
+- It will also prohibit the creation of fields which are not defined in XSOAR,
 - Bulk incident creation...
-- To one or more Demisto servers
+- To one or more XSOAR servers

 ![Screenshot of the app](content/importer1.png)

 ### Why would I use this?

-- I'm writing/testing a Demisto playbook and I need to create incidents for testing
+- I'm writing/testing an XSOAR playbook and I need to create incidents for testing
-- I'm a Demisto SE or SA and I need to easily create demo incidents without the headache of configuring integrations, 3rd-party products, and ingesting the incidents.
+- I'm an XSOAR SE or SA and I need to easily create demo incidents without the headache of configuring integrations, 3rd-party products, and ingesting the incidents.
 As anyone who has tried sending emails for creating demo incidents well knows, this can consume hours of time in mucking about with email security, spam and malware filters, and other bother.
-- I'm running a Demisto workshop or training exercise and need the ability to push incidents to multiple Demisto servers quickly.
+- I'm running a XSOAR workshop or training exercise and need the ability to push incidents to multiple XSOAR servers quickly.

-## Exporting an Incident from Demisto
+## Exporting an Incident from XSOAR

-Run this command from within an incident war room in Demisto.
-Note that it is not yet part of Demisto content -- you can find it in the `automations/` subdirectory in this repository):
+Run this command from within an incident war room in XSOAR.
+Note that it is not yet part of XSOAR content -- you can find it in the `automations/` subdirectory in this repository):

 `!ExportIncident make_importable=false create_investigation=false`